stevendemer/smart-iot/README.md

 ## Description

-<p align='center'>Daemon process responsible for providing the most optimal course of action for an EV charging session.
-The service takes into consideration the solar radiation, energy prices (ENTSOE), current battery percentage and estimated duration of stay
-and returns the appropriate response. </p>
+<p>Nest API responsible for providing an optimal course of action for your EV charging session.
+The service takes into consideration the solar radiation, energy prices (euro / kwh), current battery percentage,  duration of stay and returns the appropriate response. </p>

 ## Installation